VolcanicArts/vrcosc.com/docs/V2/pulse/getting-started.md

 ### How Nodes Execute {/* #how-nodes-execute */}

-Pulse uses an intelligent execution model:
+Pulse uses an implicit execution model:

 **Value-only nodes** (nodes without flow connections) execute implicitly when needed.
 When a flow or trigger node needs a value, Pulse automatically backtracks through the connected value nodes and executes them in the correct order to calculate the required input.